 Below are five options to consider for your writing assignments in TESP 82.
 Look at them carefully and choose two that you want to do.
 Make sure you take into consideration their due-dates.
+You have to have at least one of these essays completed by Option 3 (5/4).

 - 1. The 'logic of oppression': a case study.
 Apply C. Berlet's logic of oppression to some person or group in contemporary society.
 Try to describe as many of the stages in the logic of oppression as your chosen subject can illustrate.
 Push yourself a little in the selection of the group or individual that you choose; creativity and imagination here get an automatic positive 'bump' in the score.
-Due April 12 - 2.
+Due 4/18 - 2.
 Discuss social and/or sexual 'heretics' in one of the following films (or any other that you think may fit the category-just clear it with me in advance).
 If you've seen any of these films already, don't rely on a dated viewing; your thinking about the film and its topic will change in light of this course.
 Questions to consider: What makes them heretics?
 Who does the judging?
-Due April 14
+Due 4/20

 Saved!

 Jesus Camp

-The Laramie Project

 The Pianist

 Boys Don't Cry

 Monster

+Captain Fantastic

 - 3. Images of the witch: choose one of the folktales from Katherine Briggs' collection on witches and analyze the story based on qualities of the witch that you've learned about in this course.
-Due April 26 - 4.
-Take one of the documents on witch-trials ('The Trial of Suzanne Gaudry' or the Jesuit-authored 'Cautio criminalis') and comment on judicial procedure.
-What do you make of it, its organization and procedure?
-Who's involved in the process and what are the results?
-Due May 10 - 5.
+Due 5/4 - 4.
+Having read 'The Trial of Suzanne Gaudry,' take a look at the film 'Witch' (2016).
+What comparisons can you draw between a court trial of an accused witch and the fictional goings-on in (and around) this New England household?
+Due 5/16 - 5.
 Using Sandra Cisneros's work of fiction, Little Miracles, Kept Promises as a 'window' into religious devotion and saintly intercession, choose one or several of these votives-prayer messages-and discuss them.
 What's going on in them?
 What do they tell us about saints?
 What do they tell us about the kind of people who pray to saints...and for what?
-Due May 31
+Due 6/1